erikdubois/Ultimate-Ubuntu-Gnome-16.04/README.md

 Do all the updates the system already asks you to do.

+Installed sardi icons and posting the images on imgur.

 ![Screenshots](http://i.imgur.com/LcqzJgB.jpg)

 Take a look at the various scripts and run the ones you like.
 Change content if need be.